shiva-0597/shiva-0597/README.md

 - 💻 Currently working on Sign Language Detection via Live Training the model🤯
 - 👀 I’m interested in Mathematical Models, Statistics, Data Analysis, Data Science Stuff
 - 🌱 I’m currently Pursuing __Masters__ in __Data Science and Artificial Intelligence__ from __Bournemouth University__
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on __Data Science Project and Ideas__
 - 📫 How to reach me ...

 <!---